christophhoeppke/maxnodf/cran-comments.md

 * Fedora Linux, R-devel, clang, gfortran (R-hub)
 * Debian Linux, R-devel, GCC ASAN/UBSAN (R-hub)
 * Windows Server 2008 R2 SP1, R-devel, 32/64 bit (R-hub)
-* Windows Server 2008 R2 SP1, R-release, 32/64 bit ***
+* Windows Server 2008 R2 SP1, R-release, 32/64 bit
 * local OS X install (release and devel)

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-NOTE for OS X (release and devel); Windows (devel); :
+There were four NOTES

   * Non-standard files/directories found at top level:
     ‘README.Rmd’ ‘cran-comments.md’

 These are commonly-used files.
 We include an example in our README and so we generate this with R Markdown.
 Submission comments are in cran-comments.md to indicate the results of check() on different platforms.

-NOTES for Ubuntu Linux 16.04 LTS, R-release, GCC; Fedora Linux, R-devel, clang, gfortran; and Windows Server 2008 R2 SP1, R-devel, 32/64 bit

   * New submission

 This is a new submission